axibase/atsd/api/data/series/group.md

 #### Subgroup and Series Parameters Example

-Series with entities `lp_2, lp_3, lp_6` are placed in a group dedicated to entity `lp_group_1`.
+Series with entities `lp_2, lp_3, lp_6` are placed in a group associated with entity `lp_group_1`.
 Consider the constraint:

 ```json
 "constraint": "max() < cpu_limit && sum(series.memory_allocated) < memory_limit"
 ```

-It asserts that maximum value of aggregated series computed for `lp_2, lp_3, lp_6` is less than `cpu_limit = 10`, and sum of memory allocated to each series `sum(series.memory_allocated) = 4 + 4 + 2` is
+It checks that maximum value of aggregated series computed for `lp_2, lp_3, lp_6` is less than `cpu_limit` which equals `10`, and sum of memory allocated to each series `sum(series.memory_allocated) = 4 + 4 + 2` is
-less that `memory_limit = 20`.
+less that `memory_limit` which equals `20`.

 #### Packing Algorithm

-Exact solution of the Packing problem requires to consider each of
+The exact solution of the packing algorithm requires checking
 ![complexity](./images/complexity.png)
-possible assignment of N series to K subgroups.
+combinations of placing `N` series into `K` subgroups.
-This became computationally unfeasible for small values of N and K.
+This is computationally unfeasible if `N` and `K` are sufficiently large.
-ATSD uses simple heuristic algorithm to solve the problem.
-The algorithm works as follows.
+As a workaround, the database applies the following heuristics:

 1. Sort entities by name.

-2. Consider each entity in order, and build subgroup for the entity.
+2. Check each entity, and build a subgroup for the given entity.

-3. If all entities are considered, and still there are unplaced series, then put them into special subgroup.
+3. If all entities are checked and there are still unassigned series, place them into a special subgroup.

-How subgroup is formed for given entity depends on value of the `method` setting.
+The subgroup containing unassigned series is formed depends on the `method` setting.

 #### Method `greedy_simple`

-First of all, sort series lexicographically by name.
+The method sorts series lexicographically by key which contains entity and tags.
-(Series name is concatenation of series entity and tags.)
-Algorithm iterates over all not yet placed series and insert series into current group if the `constraint` is not violated.
+Unassigned series are iterated and inserted into the current group if the `constraint` is not violated.

 #### Method `greedy_correlations`

-1. Select first series in subgroup: iterate over all not placed series sorted by series names and select first series that meets the `constraint`.
+1. Select the first series in the subgroup.
+Iterate over unassigned series sorted by series name and select the first series that satisfies the `constraint`.

-2. Some series are already placed in the subgroup.
-Calculate aggregation function, specified in the `type` parameter for them.
-Then calculate correlations between aggregated series and each not yet placed series.
-Sort not placed series in increasing order of correlations.
-Iterate over series starting from series with the least correlation, and try to append series to the subgroup.
-As some series appended, repeat all calculations: recalculate aggregated series, correlations coefficients, and try to add next series to the subgroup.
+2. For series that are already assigned to subgroups calculate the aggregation function, specified in the `type` parameter.
+Calculate correlations between assigned series and unassigned series (both aggregated).
+Sort unassigned series by correlation in the ascending order.
+Iterate over unassigned series starting with series with the lowest correlation, and add the series to the subgroup.
+With the series added, repeat all calculations: recalculate aggregated series, the correlations coefficients, and add next series to the subgroup.
 The step is completed if no more series can be added to the subgroup.

 #### Approximate Query Example